Alex Albon

 Career analysis

 Alex Albon’s career has been up and down.
-As a young talent, he didn’t initially seem F1-worthy, but that changed as he fought Charles Leclerc impressively in the 2016 GP3 season and finished second in the standings.
+He was great in karting and fought Charles Leclerc impressively in the 2016 GP3 season and finished second in the standings.
 He followed that up two years later by finishing third in Formula 2, only behind star drivers George Russell and Lando Norris.
+A fairly impressive record, considering the talent he went up against.

 This could have been the end of Albon’s F1 career.
-Red Bull did not put him back into their junior team but instead sent him to DTM, where Albon performed fairly average.
-But Williams did bring him back in 2022, and since then, Albon has been incredible.
+Red Bull did not put him back into their junior team but instead sent him to DTM, where Albon’s performance was fairly average.
+Williams had the courage to bring him back in 2022, and since then, Albon has been incredible.
 The Thai driver has faced some easy – often inexperienced – teammates, but he has beaten them all convincingly.
-Only Franco Colapinto appeared somewhat equal in level.
+His first major challenge at Williams came last year when Carlos Sainz arrived.